thibmaek/vagrant-devine/README.md

 * `{program}_version:` Define a specific version for a program to be installed.
 Options are in the Vagrantfile
 **IMPORTANT: Installing Ruby without RVM doesn't take a version number as an argument but installs the latest ruby by default, and rubygems1.9**
 * `ruby_gems, composer_packages, node_modules:` a list of packages to install with their corresponding package manager
+* `framework:` Passed to the Frameworker provisioner.
+Installs a local copy of either [https://github.com/thibmaek/thane](Thane) or [https://github.com/gerbengeeraerts/IAMDEVLOPR](IAMDEVLOPR) in the htdocs.

 ## Provisioning
 Provisioning is written in shell language and scripts can be added to the `provision_path` variable.